awkgroupag/datalab/README.md

     * Work with dedicated new branches for changes, do not work directly with the branch `main`!

 ## Usage - WINDOWS

-> ## :warning: be aware that if you run this the first time, >8GB will have to be downloaded! :warning:
+> ### :warning: be aware that if you use the lab for first time, more than 8 GB will have to be downloaded!

 ### 1a.
 Start a single Jupyter Notebook directly
 In your `datalab` directory, just run `run_jupyter.cmd` directly.
 JupyterLab will open in Chrome automatically.